OmegaPointZero/nodechan/README.md

 + Has an admin panel where admins can log in
 + Skeleton of Admin panel has a place to add/delete boards, manage stickied threads, manage bans based on IP address, manage reported threads, and view all posts by the same IP address
 + Posts by IP Address is functional
++ Sticky is semi-functional
+    + Can get ist of all stickies per board

 ## To Implement:
 1. User-facing front end: